My Cart (0 pieces)

 Editability.

 Both files are editable.
-SVG images are resolution-independent and can be easily modified using vector graphics applications.
+SVG images are resolution-independent and can be easily modified using most vector graphics editor applications.
 PNG images can be easily adjusted using image editing applications.

 File sizes.